constantinescu/powerbi-data-analyst-project/README.md

 ---

 ## 🎯 Business Questions

-The analysis answers the following key business questions:

 Which branch (city) has the highest loan volume?
 What type of loan is most commonly granted?
 (Mortgage, Consumer, Auto, Business) Which customer segment (Retail, SME, Corporate) takes the largest loans?